brandy2015/UnZipAndRar/README.md

-# UnZipAndRar
+# XYZZipKit
 Easy way in Swift

 ## Requirements
-* Xcode 10.1 or higher
+* Xcode 11.3 or higher
-* iOS 10.1 or higher (may work on previous versions, just did not test it)
+* iOS 13.0 or higher (may work on previous versions, just did not test it)
 * ARC
-* Swift 4.2
+* Swift 5.1

 ## Demo